jokubasver/saab-93NG-bluetooth-aux/README.md

   - CAN H connects to LS GMLAN1 (green wire, it can be found on the ICM connector pin 1, or solder directly to ICM connector PCB pad).
   - CAN L connects to GND
   - Connect a 4.7k resistor between CAN H and CAN L
+  - If connection is unreliable, or if the ESP32 freezes - try leaving CAN L floating and disconnect the resistor.

 - For Auto Aux switching, you will need to build an extra circuit:
   - <img width="1426" height="1630" alt="image" src="https://github.com/user-attachments/assets/c49c2320-3353-4fbe-ac44-fa4defc95590" />